 On this page

 Are you planning to supply gas or electricity to low-volume users?
 You have to comply with the rules as laid out in the Electricity Act and the Gas Act.
-You may need to apply for a permit or work with a supplier who has a permit.
+You may need to apply for a licence or work with a supplier who has a licence.

 The term 'low-volume users' includes both private and commercial customers who have: